✓ Updated February 2026

 Essential Travel Tips

 Pack light, breathable clothing, but don't forget a light rain jacket or poncho, especially during the wetter seasons (roughly June-November).
-Sudden, brief downpours are common and can catch you off guard, but they usually pass quickly.
+Sudden, short-lived tropical showers are common and can pop up out of nowhere, but they usually pass quickly.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.